-Non-melanoma skin cancers (SCC, BCC) developed in the treatment area only in few patients at a very similar extent in most study groups, with the exception of a slight increase in the ALA-AK-CT002 placebo group (Table 6).
-No melanomas were reported in both studies.
-Interestingly, most of the patients with non-melanoma skin cancer were non-complete responders (14/20 in ALA-AK-CT002, 2/4 in ALA-AK-CT003) or had a history of skin diseases including AK for several years (18/20 in ALA-AK-CT002, 4/4 in ALA-AK-CT003).
+Nonmelanoma skin cancers (SCC, BCC) developed in the treatment area in only a few patients at a very similar extent in most study groups, with the exception of a slight increase in the ALA-AK-CT002 placebo group (Table 8).
+No melanomas were reported in either study.
+Interestingly, most of the patients with nonmelanoma skin cancer were noncomplete responders (14/20 in ALA-AK-CT002, two of four in ALA-AK-CT003) or had a history of skin diseases including AK for several years (18/20 in ALA-AK-CT002, four of four in ALA-AK-CT003).